felixlimanta/felixlimanta.github.io/_posts/2017-05-25-turing-completeness.md

 However, the phone or PC or whatever you're reading this article on is a Turing complete machine because it can do any calculation that a Turing machine can do if given enough time and memory, even though "enough" can mean anywhere from less than a blink of an eye to more than the time it takes to gather enough money from work, buy a new computer, set it up, and run the algorithm.

+## Turing Completeness and Programming Languages
+A Turing machine is just a concept---anything (physical or virtual) that can take any program and run it is a Turing machine.
+And if that thing can run every program that a Turing machine can run, it's Turing complete.

+A programming language is Turing complete if it can simulate a single-taped Turing machine.
+In general, for a programming language to be Turing complete, it needs:
+1. A form of conditional repetition or conditional jump (e.g. `while`, `if + goto`)
+2. A way to read and write some form of storage (e.g., variables, tape)

+This means that most programming languages you can think of are Turing complete.
+C, C++, Java, Python, Haskell, Prolog, etc. are Turing complete.

 # TL;DR
 If something can run any algorithm, it's Turing complete.

 ----------
 References, in no particular order:
 * [Wikipedia, obviously](https://en.wikipedia.org/wiki/Turing_completeness)